erodrigues-dev/-BETA-Dark-WhatsappWeb-CSS/README.md

 # WhatsappWebCSSInject
 CSS Whatsapp Web

-Just paste this code on some extension CSS injection, and enjoy black whatsapp web theme
+Just paste this code on some CSS injection browser extension, and enjoy black whatsapp web theme.
+I use CustomCSS Injector.